AgnosPCB/documentation/docs/maintenance/maintenance.md

 **Step 2**

-Insert the end of the grease dispenser provided in the maintance kit into the hole on the side of the rail carriage.
+Insert the end of the grease dispenser provided in the maintenance kit into the hole on the side of the rail carriage.

 ![Carriage hole](../assets/maintance/lubrication-1.png){width=400px, .center}